albertattard/presentation-layered-jar/2020-08-18-presentation-remote-meetup.md

 - system tools and libraries
 - settings

-- is a compiled Dockerfile?
-- becomes container at runtime?
+- (based on Dockerfile instructions)
 ---

 # What is a Dockerfile?
-- Dockerfile: consists of instructions (read-only layers)
+- text document that consists of instructions
+- each instruction is a read-only layer

 ---